saipardhu/Sample-Data-Pipeline/README.md

 1. Initialize Airflow:

-    i.'cd' to the airflow home(where the airflow is installed and configured with $AIRFLOW_HOME ii.Activate the virtualenv - Use the command 'source <path-to-virtualenv>/bin/activate' iii.Start airflow webserver - Use the command 'airflow webserver' iv.Start the airflow scheduler - Repeat steps i and ii and type 'airflow scheduler'
+    -.'cd' to the airflow home(where the airflow is installed and configured with $AIRFLOW_HOME -.Activate the virtualenv - Use the command 'source <path-to-virtualenv>/bin/activate' -.Start airflow webserver - Use the command 'airflow webserver' -.Start the airflow scheduler - Repeat steps i and ii and type 'airflow scheduler'

 2. In a web browser, type the following: \<public-IP-of-EC2>\:8080

 ***Output***

 The code creates the following directories:
-i. data - Stores the data pulled from S3. ii. added_data - Data that has been added to the MySQL table. iii. logs - Stores the logs of the process.
+-data - Stores the data pulled from S3.
+- added_data - Data that has been added to the MySQL table.
+- logs - Stores the logs of the process.